-- You are executing this procedure on a file module. - You are logged into the management CLI as root.
-See "Accessing a file module as root" on page 251.
+- You are executing this procedure on a file module. - You are logged into the file module, which is the active management node, as root.
+See "Accessing a file module as root" on page 273.

 For storage system recovery, see the procedure for recovering a storage system.